Non-perturbative CPMG scaling and qutrit-driven breakdown under compiled superconducting-qubit control: a single-qubit study: Methods

 \subsection{Platform configuration}

 Table~\ref{tab:config} summarizes the key parameters used throughout this work.

 For the dynamical-decoupling results, the manuscript evidence chain is based on rotating-frame (RWA) \cpmg{} simulations only.
-Main-text compiled-pulse comparisons use Tier-0 and the fit windows listed in Section~\ref{si:cpmg_params}; stronger-coupling or longer-duration settings are reported in the Supplementary Information only when they remain numerically diagnostic.
+Main-text compiled-pulse comparisons use Tier-0 and the fit windows listed in SI Sec.~\ref{supp:si:cpmg_params}; stronger-coupling or longer-duration settings are reported in the Supplementary Information only when they remain numerically diagnostic.